liambll/MRI-cardiac-segmentation/README.md

 * U-Net has a series of convolution/MaxPooling for representation learning, then transposed convolution (and skip connection) to predict the i-contour mask.
 * Mask-RCNN has a region proposal network to proposal region of interests, then perform fine-tuning and segmentation on the regions to predict one or more i-contour masks.

 If we want to find multiple i-contours that might overlap each other in an image, Mask R-CNN would be appropriate.
-In this case, we only expect one i-contour per image, so U-Net would be more appropriate.
+In this challenge, we only expect one i-contour per image, so U-Net would be more appropriate and faster to train.

 __U-Net Prototype__